 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Rupert has relatively fewer families with younger children, and/or college students.
 Combined, this makes Rupert a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Rupert does not have a public transit system used by locals to get to and from work.
+Rupert is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rupert in 2022 was $15,552, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $62,208 for a family of four.
 However, Rupert contains both very wealthy and poor people as well.
 Rupert also has one of the higher rates of people living in poverty in the nation, with 49.10% of its population below the federal poverty line.